Bringing dynamic performances to audiences

-Performances are coordinated with and performed for audiences in non-traditional spaces such as homeless shelters, correctional facilities, community centers, low income senior centers and locations throughout rural Western North Carolina.
+Tour performances are coordinated with and performed for audiences in non-traditional spaces such as homeless shelters, correctional facilities, community centers, low income senior centers and locations throughout rural Western North Carolina.
 For schools, the Community Tour offers student workshops with teaching artists from the Ensemble.

 The Community Tour also includes a series of ticketed performances for audiences at NC Stage.
-Performances at NC Stage are staged in an intimate setting with all the lights on so our audiences may enjoy the performances as it is experienced at each tour location.
+Performances at NC Stage are staged in an intimate setting with all the lights on so our audiences may enjoy the performance as it is experienced at each tour location.

 Community Partners & Schools

 Since 2018, the Community Tour has performed for over 2,000 people in partnership with:

 Avery-Mitchell Correctional Institute | Mitchell County Senior Center

 Transylvania County Arts Council | NC Veterans Home Black Mountain

 Swannanoa Women’s Correctional Facility | MountainCare Adult Day Center